dougal/pincountpodcast.com/README.md

 * Consider mtime query arguments on asset URLs.
 * .htaccess to remove .html from URLs.
 * Files should have names that are useful when downloaded.
 00001.mp3 -> pincount_00001.mp3.
-* Replace SCP with Rsync for publish step.
 * Add lastBuildDate to RSS feed. (and other pages?)
 * OG, social stuff, etc. https://github.com/heiswayi/thinkspace/blob/master/_includes/head.html